bhagwat1210/NYU_Urban_Science_Intensive_Project/Data_Processing/README.md

 __Census Data__<br>
 Additional features were extracted related to demographics, education and income from the census database across each school.
 Similar to the methodology adopted in the precinct mapping, census tract is assigned for each school based on the geo-spatial location and proximity.
 Once schools are identified under each census tract, all the associated characteristics of census tract like demographics, income and education are aggregated for each school.
-The final output from this exercise includes four files:
+The final output from this exercise includes four files: <br>
 1. a school level census tract mapping based on geo-spatial location analysis <br>
 2. a census tract level aggregated data for demographics <br>
 3. a census tract level aggregated data for income <br>